kruizer23/filespector/README.md

 # FileCruncher
-Filecruncher is a GUI tool for quickly finding all text occurences in multiple files in a directory, matching a specific file extension pattern.
+FileCruncher is a GUI tool for quickly finding all text occurences in multiple files in a directory, matching a specific file extension pattern.

 ## Dependencies